Engagement Letter

 07 Limitation of Scope

 Only the specific services described in an accepted quote are included in each engagement.
 Any additional legal services required beyond the stated scope will be discussed with you and confirmed through a separate quote issued via the client portal.
+Where the engagement includes a filing, application or registration with a government body or registry, the fee covers preparation of the filing, submission, and reporting the outcome to you.
+It does not include provision of working files, native or editable versions, or subsequent copies.

-Limited scope retainer.
-By signing this engagement letter, you provide your informed consent to a limited scope retainer covering only the matter described in the accepted quote.
-You acknowledge that (a) Entcounsel is not your lawyer for any matter other than the one described in the accepted quote; (b) upon delivery of the work product for that matter, the engagement is concluded and Entcounsel is no longer your lawyer for any purpose unless and until you accept a new quote; (c) no ongoing or general retainer is created; and (d) Entcounsel may represent other clients in matters concurrent with or subsequent to this engagement, in accordance with the Rules of Professional Conduct of the Law Society of Ontario.
+Limited scope engagement.
+By signing this engagement letter, you provide your informed consent to a limited scope engagement covering only the matter described in the accepted quote.
+You acknowledge that (a) Entcounsel is not your lawyer for any matter other than the one described in the accepted quote; (b) upon delivery of the work product for that matter, the engagement is concluded and Entcounsel is no longer your lawyer for any purpose unless and until you accept a new quote; (c) no ongoing or general engagement is created; and (d) Entcounsel may represent other clients in matters concurrent with or subsequent to this engagement, in accordance with the Rules of Professional Conduct of the Law Society of Ontario.
 You have been advised of your right to seek independent legal advice about the limited scope of this engagement before signing.

 Right to independent legal advice.
 You have the right at any time to seek independent legal advice about the terms of this engagement, the scope of the services, the fees, or any other aspect of the lawyer-client relationship.
 Entcounsel encourages you to exercise this right if you have any concerns or questions before signing.
 Your signature on this engagement letter confirms that you either have sought independent legal advice or have chosen to proceed without doing so after having had a reasonable opportunity to consider it.